ktchu/STEAM-Garden/reference-notes/Probability-and-Statistics/Probability-1-Fundamentals.md

   * Random variables that are uncorrelated need not be independent.

-* __Bounds on the Values of a Random Variable__.
+* __Existence of the Values of a Random Variable__.
 If the expected value of a random variable exists (i.e., is finite), then we are guaranteed the existence of

   * at least one instance of the random variable no greater than expected value and